As I will be explaining the ending of Weathering with You (天気の子, Tenki no ko)—the 2019 anime directed by Makoto Shinkai—there are SPOILERS EVERYWHERE.

 About Hina Amano: When Hodaka meets Hina, she is a 15-year-old pretending to be 18.
-After the death of her mother a year earlier, and with her father not in the picture at all.
-Hina’s main goal is to take care of her younger brother—to keep what little was remaining of their family together.
+After the death of her mother a year earlier, and with her father not in the picture at all, Hina’s main goal is to take care of her younger brother—to keep what little is remaining of their family together.
 She will do whatever it takes.
-She is fired from McDonald’s (probably for lying about her age) and needs money to raise her brother, so when a sleazy nightclub operator tries to recruit her, she doesn’t resist very strongly.
+She is fired from McDonald’s (possibly for lying about her age) and needs money to raise her brother, so when a sleazy nightclub operator tries to recruit her, she doesn’t resist very strongly.
 Without Hodaka’s intervention, who knows what would have happened?

 Hina initially chooses to accept her fate as a weather maiden—to disappear from the world in return for the weather to return to normal.

 After every prayer for sunshine, part of her body becomes translucent (something not fully revealed until quite late in the movie), yet she persists with her 100%-Sunshine-Girl job as she can see the happiness she brings to others.

 She keeps her deteriorating physical condition a secret from Hodaka and Nagi—likely to spare them from worry and to also ensure they wouldn’t interfere.
 She would have known they would have strongly opposed her and would have stopped their 100% Sunshine Girl service immediately if they had known about her condition.
 She also lies to Hodaka about her age—saying she is nearly eighteen—two years older than he is—when really she is only fifteen.
 This likely had the effect of making Hodaka less protective of her.